HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         -   /forums/seedlist/myserver
         -   /forums/seedlist/myserver
         -   /wikis/seedlist/myserver
-8. To get the activity stream on the Homepage to display, you must import an encrypted connection \(SSL\) certificate from the ISAM server to the nodes.
+8. To get the activity stream on the Homepage to display, you must import an encrypted connection \(SSL\) certificate from the ISVA server to the nodes.

     1. Navigate to **SSL certificate and key management** \> **Key stores and certificates** \> **CellDefaultTrustStore\> \\ signer certs**.
     2. Restart the Homepage application.
     **Note:** To get the ECM events to appear, the ISAM certs must be imported to the **NodeDefaultTrustStore**.

-    If the ISAM server and the WebSEAL server are different, you need to import the cert from the WebSEAL server.
+    If the ISVA server and the WebSEAL server are different, you need to import the cert from the WebSEAL server.

 9. Specify a dynamic URL pattern to support the Blogs application and mail notification: